MaybeisLeo/Aston-Martin-EMC-2025/README.md

 # Aston-Martin-EMC-2025
-The file "Leo's code" is the main code and the file "cleanFiles" cleans the temporary files created by the main code.In order for the main code to work,The python libraries are need:
+The file "Leo's code" is the main code and the file "cleanFiles" cleans the temporary files created by the main code.In order for the main code to work,The python libraries are need: multiprocessing os subprocess numpy as np csv time scipy.optimize pyswarm scipy.interpolate multiprocessing matplotlib.pyplot

+And Xfoil.exe has to be place in the same current working directory as the main code.